tuliofalmeida/bacteria/pipeline/README.md

 ## Running the pipeline

+This is a step by step guide to using the pipeline after installation, but before you run your data read the section "Before you start".

 1. Open python terminal and navigate to the folder _pipeline_ (_cd_ command [tutorial](https://fernando-mc.github.io/python3-workshop/navigating-with-a-terminal.html))
 2. Run the following code
 ```python